QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

 Based on the work essence of characters in this book, there are six types for scheme:
 `(const, quote, identifier, lambda, cond, application)`.
-The first layer of classifier is `(expression-to-action)` and follow by other more detailed ones:
+The first layer of classifier is `(expression-to-action)` and followed by other more detailed ones:
 ![](/img/little11.png)
-The above tree code blocks can be linked by two function as:
+The above tree code blocks can be linked by two functions as:

 {{< highlight scheme >}}
 ; The value function takes an expression and evaulates it